DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 [7.9](#7.9) Understand and participate in change management processes (OSG-9 Chpt 16)
 - **Change management**: formal process an org uses to transition from the current state to a future state; typically includes mechanisms to request, evaluate, approve, implement, verify, and learn the change; ensures that the costs and benefits of changes are analyzed and changes are made in a controlled manner to reduce risks
     - Change management processes allow various IT experts to review proposed changes for unintended consequences before implementing
+    - 💢The request control process provides an organized framework within which users can request modifications, managers can conduct cost/benefit analyses, and developers can prioritize tasks.
+    - 💢Change control provides an organized framework within which multiple developers can create and test solutions prior to rolling them out into a production environment.
+    - 💢Release control includes acceptance testing to ensure that any alterations to end-user work tasks are understood and functional.
     - Change management controls provide a process to control, document, track, and audit all system changes.
     - The change management process includes multiple steps that build upon each other:
-        - 🔐Change request: a change request can come from any part of an org and pertain to almost any topic; companies typically use some type of change management software
+        - 🔐Change request: a change request can come from any part of an org and pertain to almost any topic; companies typically use some type of change management software.
         - 🔐Assess impact: after a change request is made, however small the request might be, the impact of the potential change must be assessed
         - 🔐Approval/reject: based on the requested change and related impact assessment, common sense plays a big part in the approval process
         - 🔐Build and test: after approval, any change should be developed and tested, ideally in a test environment. ✏️UAT: Before implementing any change, tests should be performed, preferably in a closed environment such as an operational system taken off-line or replicated, which mainly depends on the business capacities.